-Even casual observation reveals crows to be unusually intelligent…and not “just” by bird standards!
-Recent studies have shown that their tool-making and problem-solving abilities are on par with those of some great apes (please see articles linked below).
-Both ornithologists and those who have worked with crows generally consider them to be the most intelligent of all birds…apologies to parrot fanciers!
+Even casual observation of wild individuals will reveal crows to be unusually intelligent.
+In fact, recent studies have shown their tool-making and problem-solving abilities to be on par with those of some great apes (please see articles linked below).

-All are excellent mimics, and need little if any encouragement to copy sounds and words.
+Like most if not all of its relatives, Hooded Crows are excellent mimics, and readily copy sounds and words.
 Naturally social, crows quickly bond to their owners and may even learn to respond to simple commands.
-Their great intelligence is accompanied by a sensitive nature…despite being quite bold, Pied Crows are easily stressed by unthinking behavior on the part of their owners.
-They will not forget actions they perceive as threatening, so be careful not to make any mistakes…please post below for further information.
-Read More »
+Although they can become quite bold – free-ranging pets often torment dogs, cats and human visitors alike – their great intelligence is accompanied by a sensitive nature.
+For all their toughness, Hooded Crows are easily stressed by unkind behavior (real or perceived!) on the part of their owners…and they will not forgive or forget!

 As is true for young children, their active minds have the capacity for both learning and mischief.
 Indeed, Hooded Crows seem driven to manipulate, and if possible destroy, anything they can get their powerful beaks upon.
 This is an outgrowth of their natural behavior, and cannot be “trained” away.
 Hooded Crows should never be left at large in a room that is not completely “crow-proofed”.
 Before allowing your bird access to a room, go through it as if you were about to release a gang of toddlers, and then check again!

 Hooded Crows are large and very active, and need plenty of flight space.
 A custom-built or commercial outdoor aviary, or a properly-outfitted indoor room, is the only option for a pet Hooded Crow.
 Commercial cages designed for even the largest macaws fall far short of their needs.